Business Contracts Guide for Startups and Companies

 Broad IP assignment.
 A clause that assigns all intellectual property you create, including pre-existing work, tools, and methods, to the other party is often broader than the commercial relationship requires.

 Damages.
-Compensation for the financial loss caused by the breach.
-The starting point is to put the innocent party in the position they would have been in if the contract had been performed.
+Financial compensation for loss caused by the breach, calculated to put the non-breaching party in the position they would have been in had the contract been performed.

 Business contract law is not abstract theory.
 It is built on decades of court decisions, legislation, and regulatory guidance that define exactly what is and is not enforceable.
 Understanding where the authoritative rules come from helps businesses make better decisions about what their contracts need to say.